apache/drill/_docs/connect-a-data-source/040-file-system-storage-plugin.md

 name node and the port number.
   4. Click **Enable**.

-Once you have configured a storage plugin instance for the file system, you can issue Drill queries against it.
+After you have configured a storage plugin instance for the file system, you can issue Drill queries against it.

 The following example shows an instance of a file type storage plugin with a